Cultural evolution: Criticism of historic approaches to cultural evolution

 Cultural evolution has been criticized over the past two centuries that it has advanced its development into the form it holds today.
 Morgan's theory of evolution implies that all cultures follow the same basic pattern.
 Human culture is not linear, different cultures develop in different directions and at differing paces, and it is not satisfactory or productive to assume cultures develop in the same way.

 A further key critique of cultural evolutionism is what is known as "armchair anthropology".
 The name results from the fact that many of the anthropologists advancing theories had not seen first hand the cultures they were studying.
 The research and data collected was carried out by explorers and missionaries as opposed to the anthropologists themselves.
 Edward Tylor was the epitome of that and did very little of his own research.
 Cultural evolution is also criticized for being ethnocentric; cultures are still seen as attempting to emulate western civilization.
 Under ethnocentricity, primitive societies are said to not yet be at the cultural levels of other Western societies.

 Much of the criticism aimed at cultural evolution is focused on the unilinear approach to social change.
 Broadly speaking in the second half of the 20th century the criticisms of cultural evolution have been answered by the multilinear theory.
 Ethnocentricity, for example, is more prevalent under the unilinear theory.

-Some recent approaches, such as dual inheritance theory, make use of empirical methods including psychological and animal studies, field site research, and computational models.
+Some approaches, such as dual inheritance theory, make use of empirical methods including psychological and animal studies, field site research, and computational models.

+Machine culture

+With the advent of increasingly pervasive and capable artificial intelligence, Brinkmann et al. (2023) argue that intelligent machines will increasingly shape cultural evolution by impacting the key Darwinian properties of culture (variation, transmission, and selection).